 This river runs eastward from Little Kandiyohi Lake to Rockford, where it converges with the North Fork to form the Crow River State Water Trail.
-Canoeists and kayakers can take advantage of the Luce Line Trail near Hutchinson for a bicycle shuttle.
+Canoeists and kayakers can take advantage of the Luce Line State Trail near Hutchinson for a bicycle shuttle.
 This gentle river is perfect for beginning paddlers when water levels are normal, but can flow quickly after significant rainfall.
-The South Fork has very few rapids; none are difficult (Class I or less).
-About rapids classes.

 Local contact and map

 The South Fork of the Crow River offers enjoyable paddling for canoeists and kayakers near the Twin Cities.
 Because it is mostly gentle, with only a few easy stretches of rougher water, the South Fork is suitable for beginning paddlers unless the water is high due to flooding.
 There are very few rapids, none more difficult than Class I. The South Fork also offers very nice scenery, but beware of fallen trees in the bends, as they can become a hazard, especially as you approach the confluence of the South and North Forks.

 - From Little Kandiyohi Lake to the town of Cosmos, the river has been channelized for agricultural drainage and can experience low flows.

 - The segment of the South Fork from Cosmos to Hutchinson is wider and navigable by canoe at normal water levels.